You may remember my Rain Garden’s before-and-after (if not, click here.)

 I thought it would be helpful to categorize the plants I’ve talked about above by seasons.

--Salvia ‘Lavender Lace’ (pictured here) is a STUNNING late bloomer, starting in December and lasting through March!
-More about this plant to come…
+-Salvia ‘Lavender Lace’ (pictured here & below) is a STUNNING late bloomer, starting in December and lasting through March!

 -Quince (not in this part of my garden, but nearby, and BOY do the Pipevine Swallowtails go crazy for the flowers!)